 - If you have ever had an allergic reaction to a medicine.

 - Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack and any other written information you are given.
 The manufacturer's leaflet will give you more information about temozolomide and a full list of the side-effects which you may experience from taking it.

 - Temozolomide will be prescribed for you by a doctor who is experienced in treating your condition.
 It is usually prescribed in 'cycles', which means that a dose is taken each day for a number of days followed by several days without treatment.
 This cycle is then repeated a number of times.
 Follow the instructions you are given so that you take it exactly as you have been told by your doctor.
 Make sure you understand which days to take a dose.

 - Temozolomide may cause you to feel or be sick.
 It is important that you keep taking your doses at the correct times even if you feel unwell, but do let your doctor know about it, as you can be prescribed something to help with the sickness.
-If you are sick after taking temozolomide, do not take a second dose on the same day.
+If you are sick (vomiting) after taking temozolomide, do not take a second dose on the same day.

-- Do not take temozolomide at the same time as food, as your body will absorb less of the medicine.
+- Do not take temozolomide at the same time of day as food, as your body will absorb less of the medicine.
 You should take the capsules at least one hour before you eat a meal, or wait until two hours after you have eaten.
 Swallow the capsule whole with a glass of water.
 Do not open or chew the capsules.

 - If you forget to take a dose, take the next dose when it is due and remember to let your doctor know about the missed dose.
 Do not take two doses together to make up for a missed dose.